 Little Corn has great vegetarian options.
 Even the little restaurants have a vegetarian section on their menu!
 On Big Corn I often struggled to get a decent meal with vegetables.
 I ate a lot of pasta while I was there and used my breakfast for dinner trick quite a few times.
 On both islands it’s all about the seafood so if you’re looking for cheap lobster, you’ve found the place!

 On Little Corn I had a couple of special places where I liked to swim and lie on the beach to read a book.
 As it’s a small island, you would think that it would be inundated with people but I was often surprised at having great stretches of beach all to myself.
-You can really live out your Deserted Island fantasy here.
+You can really live out your desert island fantasy here.

 If you want quality beach time on Big Corn, you might have to do some walking or get a taxi.
 There’s only a couple spots on the island where there is genuinely nice stretches of sand.
 Although, If you just want to go for a dunk in the water then you can really do that anywhere.